NolanSuHackett/NSC-8-Verilog/README.md

 - Download preloaded ram content
 - right click on each RAM Component and upload the respective upper and lower bit sets from either the original architecture or added architecture.
 - ensure the clock is currently a 0
-- Make the first bit the 6 bit ring counter a 1, the ring counter should display 100000.
+- Make the first bit of the 6 bit ring counter a 1, the ring counter should display 100000.
 - ensure clock ticks are enabled and run the program
 - compare with documented test results in the PDF Report.